 Preserve Your Building’s Structure

 Depending on where you live, most summers tend to be hot, humid, or even both.
 To avoid extreme heat and humidity taking over your hotel or lodge, it’s crucial your building’s structure is adequately insulated for cold air to flow throughout the building.
-If you aren’t sure where to begin, start with a couple of tips:
+If you aren’t sure where to begin, start with a couple of these hotel maintenance tips:

 - Tip 1: Air sealing your facility – to secure the amount of airflow, make sure foaming, caulking, duct sealing, and weatherstripping are correctly implemented to reduce air leaks in and out of the building.
 This can reduce air leaks in the framing, chimneys, pipes, wiring, doors, and other openings.